 - Attend midnight services at the imposing but beautiful Notre Dame Cathedral in Luxembourg City.
 Services are held there every year on Christmas Eve.
 You may also wish to attend midnight mass at the Benedictine Abbey of Saint Maurice and Saint Maure in the town of Clervaux.
 The services there have been aired on TV of late, so you can watch them even if you can’t attend them.

 - Tour the Christmas Market in Luxembourg City.
 Constitution Place and other famous sections of the city are transformed into a full-fledged Christmas playground though much of December.
 You will see wooden stalls offering all manner of goods, including toys, Christmas decorations, delectable sausages, potato pancakes, and hot mulled wine.

 - Also in Luxembourg City, attend other events going on in December, including parades, concerts, exhibits, and more.
 The whole series of events, including the market, is referred to collectively as the “Winterlights Festival.”

 - Outside of the main city, you will find there are numerous nativity plays in the smaller villages and towns.
-These are municipal events, and kids are usually the actors.
+These are municipal events, and children are usually the actors.
 Christmas concerts are also usually held in the villages, and there is often a Christmas tree auction after the concert, with all the tree money going to charity.